llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

    ``-fmodules-reduced-bmi`` as a new option, and recommend use of the new option.
 This transition is expected to take 1~2 additional releases as well.
 3. Finally, ``-fmodules-reduced-bmi`` will be the default.
-When that time comes, the term BMI will refer to the reduced BMI and the Full BMI will only be meaningful to build systems which elect to support two-phase compilation.
+When that time comes, the term BMI will refer to the Reduced BMI and the Full BMI will only be meaningful to build systems which elect to support two-phase compilation.

 Performance Tips